-Topics include solution methods and applications of first order differential equations, solution of higher order differential equations using the characteristic equation, the undetermined coefficients and variation of parameters methods, existence and uniqueness theorems for initial value problems, Lap lace transforms, systems of linear differential equations.
+Topics include solution methods and applications of first order differential equations, solution of higher order differential equations using the characteristic equation, the

 Prerequisite: MAT 122, minimum grade C. Corequisite: MAT 221

 MAT 310 Methods of Teaching Mathematic

 This course is a study of strategies, techniques, materials, technology, and current research used in the teaching of mathematical concepts to high school students.
 Students will review the traditional and contemporary standards involved in teaching mathematics at the secondary school level; develop an awareness of the professional resources, materials, technology and information available for teachers; prepare unit and lesson plans with related assessment procedures on a variety of topics; and acquire teaching experience by taking part in individual tutoring, observation at a high school, and/or presenting lessons at the appropriate level.